oroinc/documentation/user_guide/system_entities_leads.rst

 As Lead is an embedded Entity, OroCRM provides for some ready-to-use capabilities related to its instances.

-Once there is at least one Channel assigned a *Lead* entity (B2B or custom channel):
+Once there is at least one Channel assigned a *Lead* entity (a B2B or custom channel):

-- You can manage Lead instances from the devoted `Sales/Lead tab </user_guide/system_entities_leads.rst#manage-leads-from-sales/leads-tab>`_ in the OroCRM UI
+- You can manage Lead instances from the devoted `Sales/Leads tab </user_guide/system_entities_leads.rst#manage-leads-from-salesleads-tab>`_ in the OroCRM UI

-- You can use Lead instances' details to perform `Actions </user_guide/system_entities_leads.rst#actions-with-leads>`_, such as an embedded *Send E-mail* and *Add note*
+- You can use details of the Lead instances to perform `Actions </user_guide/system_entities_leads.rst#actions-with-leads>`_, such as an embedded *Send E-mail* and *Add note*